- Microsoft

 What you’ll learn

-• The Azure Quantum Resource Estimator: how to estimate the number of physical qubits, T gates, and wall time required to run a fault-tolerant quantum program, before hardware capable of running it exists
+- The Microsoft Quantum Resource Estimator: how to estimate the number of physical qubits, T gates, and wall time required to run a fault-tolerant quantum program, before hardware capable of running it exists

-• Azure Quantum platform overview: simulators available through Azure, the hardware partners (IonQ, Quantinuum), and how to submit jobs through Azure
+- Azure Quantum platform overview: simulators available through Azure, the hardware partners (including IonQ, Quantinuum, and Rigetti), and how to submit jobs through Azure

 Course structure

-The learning path on Microsoft Learn is organised into modules, each taking 30-90 minutes.
+The learning path on Microsoft Learn is organised into six modules.
 Modules alternate between concept explanations, Q# code examples, and knowledge check questions.

-Early modules establish quantum computing concepts and Q# basics in parallel.
-Later modules implement algorithms in Q# before the final modules cover the Azure Quantum platform and Resource Estimator.
+Early modules introduce Azure Quantum and Q# basics, including building a quantum random number generator.
+Middle modules explore superposition and entanglement through working Q# programs, and the final module covers the Resource Estimator.
 The Resource Estimator section is particularly distinctive: it lets learners analyse fault-tolerant resource costs for real algorithms before hardware capable of running them exists.

 Who is this for?